`Women Of The Wild, A Social Media Platform Sharing Stories Of Nature Loving Female In Pakistan - UrduPoint

 "People were so fascinated by the work I was doing, and so I kept doing it.
 I posted photos of insects, fish, reptiles, plants, anything I could find in my backyard," shared Maria while talking with APP.

-A few months ago, I got an Instagram message from Akanksha who offered me to work together from the platform of `Women of the Wild' for encouraging nature-loving females to gather and work jointly.
+A few months ago, I got an Instagram message from Akanksha who offered me to work together from the platform of `Women of the Wild' for encouraging nature loving female to gather and work jointly.

-"I fell in love with the idea instantly and started with three to four women who had agreed to be featured and now even though still beginning, it doing amazing", explains Maria.
+"I fell in love with the idea instantly and started with three to four women who had agreed to be featured and now even though still beginning, its doing amazing", explains Maria.

-"Women of the Wild is a social media handle started to throw the spotlight on women working directly and indirectly in nature, sustainability, climate change, and wildlife," she added.
+"Women of the Wild is a social media handle started to throw the spotlight of women working directly and indirectly in nature, sustainability, climate change and wildlife," she added.

-To make it grow to a movement where the next generation of women entering these fields has women role models to look up to.
+To make it grow to a movement where the next generation of women entering these fields have women role models to look up to.

-Women of the Wild is now displaying success stories of around 14 women hailing from different areas of Pakistan and are working selflessly for the betterment of the environment by creating awareness about impacts of climate change, the importance of biodiversity conservation, animal rights, etc.
+Women of the Wild is now displaying success stories of around 14 women hailing from different areas of Pakistan and are working selflessly for betterment of environment by creating awareness about impacts of climate change, importance of biodiversity conservation, animal rights etc.

-A story displayed by Tara Khan from Karachi shares the success of planting a Miyawaki forest in the front yard of their home.
-Tara and her mother planted 200 trees of 40 different species in just a 62 square meter area.
+A story displayed by Tara Khan from Karachi shares success of planting a Miyawaki forest in front yard of their home.
+Tara and her mother planted 200 trees of 40 different species on just 62 square meter area.

-The stories displayed on `Women of the Wild' have proper viewership as all of them are filled with commendable comments from women folk, appreciating the initiatives taken by these female nature lovers and also expressing their desire of participating in the cause.
+The stories displayed on `Women of the Wild' has proper viewership as all of them are filled with commendable comments from women folk, appreciating the initiatives taken by these female nature lovers and also expressing their desire of participation in the cause.

-Maria apprised APP that Women of the Wild also plan to make available opportunities in skill development, mentoring, job vacancies, volunteering, media training, inclusion in the relevant databases`.
+Maria apprised APP that Women of the Wild also plan to make available opportunities in skill development, mentoring, job vacancies, volunteering, media training, inclusion in relevant database.

+We are so overwhelmed by the response, it's been great.
+We're hoping to continue expanding on this database at international level and make every women in science feel heard and appreciated, she expressed the resolve.